Three-word Addresses Are Helping First Responders to Save Lives | Digital Trends

 The woman used the service to find her three-word location code before passing it on to the call handler who could then send help.

-This week, the London-based startup behind What3Words announced that a growing number of first responders in the U.K. are incorporating the service into their operations to help them deal with emergencies in a more timely fashion.
+This week, the London-based startup behind What3Words announced that a growing number of first responders in the United Kingdom are incorporating the service into their operations to help them deal with emergencies in a more timely fashion.

 “Identifying precisely where help is needed in an emergency is critical, but can be near impossible in places with no addresses or where addresses cover large areas,” What3Words said in a post announcing the rollout.
 “In these situations, emergency services spend valuable time and resources just trying to identify the location of the emergency.
 In some cases, saving these precious minutes can make the difference between life and death.”